-Across all dupilumab trials for atopic dermatitis, asthma, and nasal polyposis, among 2,452 patients in the dupilumab arms, there were four deaths.
+Across all 16-week dupilumab trials for atopic dermatitis, asthma, and nasal polyposis, among 2,400 patients in the dupilumab arms, there were five deaths.
 These deaths were reported to be unrelated to dupilumab treatment.
-One patient who did not receive asthma-control medication died of an asthma attack 84 days after the last dupilumab dose; one patient with a history of hospitalization for depression committed suicide eight days after the last dupilumab dose; one patient experienced acute cardiac failure; one patient died from metastatic gastric cancer with organizing pneumonia and cor pulmonale.
-There were no deaths in any the 1,173 patients in the placebo arms of these same trials.
+One patient who did not receive asthma-control medication died of an asthma attack 84 days after the last dupilumab dose; one patient with a history of hospitalization for depression committed suicide eight days after the last dupilumab dose; one patient experienced acute cardiac failure; one patient died from metastatic gastric cancer with organizing pneumonia and cor pulmonale; one patient was in a motor vehicle accident.
+There were no deaths in any the 1,121 patients in the placebo arms of these same trials.